-To qualify for progression to the MSc, or the award of PG Diploma, you must pass at least eight courses.
-Therefore you must ensure you are registered for at least eight courses.
+To qualify for progression to the MSc, or the award of PG Diploma, you must pass eight courses.
+Therefore you must ensure you are registered for eight courses.

 There are four mandatory courses: Actuarial Risk Management 1 and 2, and Machine Learning for Risk and Insurance 1 and 2; you must register for them.
-Other courses listed above, in pairs over both semesters, may lead to exemptions from subjects SP2, SP4, SP5, SP6 and SP9.
+Other courses listed above, which must be taken in corresponding pairs over both semesters, may lead to exemptions from subjects SP2, SP4, SP5, SP6 and SP9.
 The actuarial profession requires students to pass TWO SP subjects in order to qualify as a Fellow.
+You should choose two pairs of courses - where the courses in a pair are linked by the same "Professional Subject" from the table above - in addition to the mandatory courses.

 Note that the profession is strongly encouraging students and qualified actuaries to take subject SP9 which leads to the extra internationally-recognised qualification of Certified Enterprise Risk Actuary (CERA).

-Any student who has been granted credits under the University's Recognized Prior Learning (RPL) policy should contact the Programme Administrator prior to registering.
+Any student who has been granted credits under the University's Recognised Prior Learning (RPL) policy should contact macs-student-support@hw.ac.uk prior to registering.